ayles/NieRMouseFix/README.md

 `x_delta_angle` and `y_delta_angle` are pointers to values which will be used to change rotation of the camera (in radians).

 You can recompile it and just put in your game folder (with patched `NierAutomata.exe`, of course).
 Note, you need to compile it as 64-bit.
 I tested only with the Visual Studio compiler.

+For better experience set `Vertical Auto Adjust`, `Horizontal Auto Adjust` and `Pursuit Speed` to max values.